 3. Tend Your Lawn

 It’s vital to water your lawn once a week unless we have rain.
 Invest in a sprinkler that’ll do the work – we have them.
 Hand watering the lawn may feel therapeutic, but you won’t get good coverage and depth.

 When mowing, the proper height for St. Augustine lawns is around 3 inches.
 For Bermuda lawns keep mowed to around 2-2.5 inches.

 Feed with Natural Fertilizers: Medina Growin Green or Milorganite.
 These feed the lawn and the soil with great results.
 Water in to get them started.

 Watch for lawn insects & treat when needed.
 Grub worms & chinch bugs are easy to control when caught early but there’s no need to treat unless you have them.
 Bayer Season-long Grub Control will do the trick for grubs.
 Cyonara takes care of chinch bugs.

 Watch your plants and they will show you when they need a drink.
 Most show signs of wilting (see photo).
 That’s a sign they need water soon.
 Once you give them a drink, they perk up quickly.
 But some will not tell you until it is too late, like a live oak tree.
 Invest in a moisture meter.
 They help to read the moisture with a poke into the soil around the roots.
 We have them and they’re very easy to use.

-Let us help you find something pretty, useful, or both for the gardening moms in your life.
-Pottery, birdbaths, garden tools, hats, gloves – lots of options.
+Let us help you find something pretty, useful, or both for the gardening moms and grads in your life.
+Pottery, birdbaths, wind chimes, garden tools, hats, gloves – lots of options.
 Or the gift that gardeners love most – plants!